 1pint(~300g) cherry tomatoes, sliced in half or quarters

 1(15-ounce/440g) can of cannellini beans (or navy beans, or chickpeas), drained and rinsed

 In a large bowl, mix together the thinly sliced red onions, thinly sliced jalapeños, 1/3 cup lime juice, and 3 tablespoons of the extra virgin olive oil.
 Season with kosher salt and black pepper and let the mixture marinate for at least 20 minutes, or up to 1 hour.
 This helps soften the onion’s texture, as well as mellow its pungency.

 Position an ear of corn upright in a large bowl.
-Use a knife in a downward direction to shave the corn kernels, allowing the kernels to drop into the bowl.1.
-NOTE: To see how I shave corn without creating a mess, watch this Youtube video starting at the 1:00 mark.
+Use a knife in a downward direction to shave the corn kernels, allowing the kernels to drop into the bowl.

 Add the charred corn to the bowl with the marinated onions and jalapeños.
 Add the raw corn to the bowl, along with the sliced cherry tomatoes and drained beans.
 Season to taste with salt and pepper and the juice from the extra lime, toss to combine and taste again for seasonings.
 Be pretty generous with the salt.